yash101/IdeaDump/README.md

-# IdeaPad
+# IdeaDump
-Store You Ideas Here!
+*Renamed from IdeaPad to IdeaDump to prevent infringing a brand name :)*